On this page:

 - Expenses for determining asset values

-3.2 An estimate of the total amount of expenses to be incurred prior to commencement of the debt agreement needs to be entered.
+The Administrator must enter the estimated total expenses that will be incurred before the debt agreement starts.
 The online form then converts and prefills the form with the percentage amount.

 “A flat fee of $50 per month will be taken in expenses for the life of the debt agreement.”

-5.4 Where breaches of the law, including the Guidelines, or lack of record keeping are identified, a DAA will be asked to take appropriate remedial action including a change in practice.
-This may also lead to counselling or, in serious or systemic cases, to either litigation or disciplinary action being initiated.
-This may include conditions being placed on a DAA’s registration.
+If the law (including the Guidelines) is breached or record keeping is inadequate, the Administrator will need to change their practice or take other remedial action.
+This could lead to counselling or, in serious or systemic cases, to litigation or disciplinary action.
+This may include placing conditions on the Administrator’s registration.

 During inspections, AFSA will examine the Administrator’s systems and controls for calculating and recovering expenses.
 This includes examining: